Blazingf/Blazingf/README.md

 - 👋 Hi, I’m @Blazingf
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-First year BTech
+Second year BTech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Through email